starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 ```

 #### description <!-- omit from toc -->
-Receives a block number and checks if this is the next block this caller should attest to.
+Receives a block number and checks if this is the block in the next epoch this caller should attest to.
 #### emits <!-- omit from toc -->
 #### errors <!-- omit from toc -->
 #### logic <!-- omit from toc -->
-1. assumes the caller is an operational address.
+1. Assumes the caller is an operational address.
-2. calculates the expected attestation block for next epoch
+2. Calculates the expected attestation block for next epoch
-3. compares the result with the given block number
+3. Compares the result with the given block number
 #### access control <!-- omit from toc -->
-Any address can execute.
+Any address can execute, only a registered Operational address of an existing staker will result correctly.

 ## Events